CS-DS-125/125book/source/04-Functions/BuiltInFunctions.rst

    (i.e., avoid using "max" as a variable name).

-   Technically, Python will allow you to "override" their built-in definitions, but it is likely to lead to confusion.
+   Technically, Python will allow you to "override" their built-in definitions, but this will likely to lead to confusion.

 .. index:: math module, math library
 .. index:: module, module object